Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Finished the Object-Oriented Programming section of FreeCodeCamp.

 **Thoughts:** It was a bit of a slog.
 I feel like most of the concepts stuck, but a few didn't.
 I'll likely want to redo this section in the future.

+### Day 37: Wednesday, November 28th, 2018

+**Today's Progress:** Routine JavaScript practice and beginning ES6.

+**Thoughts:** Thanksgiving forced me to take a few extra days off than I had planned.
+I started with JavaScript practice to clean a bit of dust off the gears.
+I began researching ES6 via FreeCodeCamp.
+Because I'm new to JavaScript, I don't really understand what bits I've learned are a part of base JS and what bits are a part of ES6, although I do see value in the ES6 bits that I'm learning.